ryuinw123/bbl-simple-agent/README.md

 These examples guide style only; hotel-specific facts must come from the retrieved documents.

-The snippets could also be passed through the shared `messages` history.
-That approach would require the handoff to forward the retrieval messages and the Report Generator to read them.
+The user's question is placed after the retrieved context, near the end of the prompt, to reduce the needle-in-a-haystack effect and help the model focus on the user's question when generating its final response.

 ## Requirements